gateweaver/gateweaver/packages/docs/docs/configuration/endpoints.md

 ### middleware (Optional)

 An array of express.js middleware to apply to the request.
+These middleware are executed before the request is proxied to the target server.

 Each middleware is defined by the following properties:

 - `path`: The path to the middleware file.
 For example, `"./middleware/example-middleware.ts"`.
 - `function`: The function name of the middleware.
 For example, `"exampleMiddleware"`.